lzap/designs/kojid-installation.md

 Copy our public ssh keys into /root/.ssh/authorizued_keys deleting the entry there which disables root account.

-Also add this entry to the /etc/hosts
+Also add this entry to the /etc/hosts (must be the valid FQDN of the hub)

-    echo "10.42.135.135 kojihub" >> /etc/hosts
+    echo "10.42.135.135 koji.katello.org" >> /etc/hosts

 Prerequisites
 -------------

-We assume that two directories are exported on the hub
+We assume that two directories are exported on the hub (see /etc/exports on the hub)

-    mkdir -p /exports/koji /exports/external-repos
-    mount /mnt/koji /exports/koji -o bind
-    mount /mnt/tmp/external-repos/ /exports/external-repos -o bind

-And we assume NFS ports are set and iptables rules too, see http://lukas.zapletalovi.com/2011/05/export-for-both-nfs-v4-and-v3-clients.html
+And we assume NFS ports are set and iptables rules too, see http://lukas.zapletalovi.com/2011/05/export-for-both-nfs-v4-and-v3-clients.html how to do that correctly.

 Make sure the builder is in the same security group as the hub (which is "default").
-To check NFS is working just do this:
+To check NFS is working just do this (on the builder)

-    showmount -e kojihub
+    showmount -e koji.katello.org
-    Export list for kojihub:
+    Export list for koji.katello.org:
     /exports/external-repos *
     /exports/koji           *
     /exports                *